geoparse/geoparse/README.md

 ---
 ## Ducumentation
+The documentation HTML pages are located in `docs/_build/html/`.
+Open `index.html` to access the documentation, which includes comprehensive descriptions and working examples for each class and function.
+Additionally, the documentation is available online at [geoparse.io](https://geoparse.io/).

 We recommend starting your GeoParse journey with the [tutorial notebooks](https://github.com/geoparse/geoparse/tree/main/tutorials).

-The official API documentation is hosted on [ReadTheDocs](https://geo-parse.readthedocs.io/en/latest/)

 ---
 ## Tile Layers